FAccTRec/facctrec2025/cfp/index.md

 ### Submission

-Papers should be submitted on EasyChair (link TBA).
+Papers should be submitted on [EasyChair](https://easychair.org/conferences](https://easychair.org/conferences?conf=recsys2025workshops).
 Please do not forget to choose your type of submission: Position or Research.

 ### Important Dates